 Sewing machine settings for sewing leather

-Select a slightly longer straight stitch length (around 3 -3.5 mm).
-Too short stitch length is no good because you will make more holes in the leather weakening the piece and too long stitch length is no good either because it will leave big distances between holes; it is not beautiful and the longer the stitch, the weaker the seam.
+Select a slightly longer straight stitch length (around 3 -3.5 mm, 1/8″ if your machine has imperial units).
+Too short a stitch length is no good because you will make more holes in the leather weakening the piece and a stitch length too long is no good either because it will leave big distances between holes; it is not beautiful and the longer the stitch, the weaker the seam.
+3 – 3.5 is just right.

 I also decreased my thread tension to 1 (instead of normal 3-4) and adjusted the foot pressure for sewing leather.
 Usually, I sew a lot with delicate silk fabric and because of this, I keep my foot pressure dial at 1 for sewing extra fine fabric.
 So I needed to put it to 3 which is good for thicker fabrics.